Terminology commonly used in the metal building industry.

 Southern Building Code Congress International, Inc.

 A nonstructural wall erected around units or curbs on a roof.
-Typically the framing consists of girts with a wood or metal covering attached to the frame.
+Typically the framing consists of girts with a

 See “Through-Fastened Roof System”.